sdelliot/firewheel/docker/README.md

 > Currently, the FIREWHEEL configuration options are hard-coded to work with this configuration.
 > Flexibility in setting these values may be provided in a future release.
 >  overwritten via Docker environment variables.

+## Technical Details
+As with most docker containers, the default user is `root`.
+However, we have also created a separate `firewheel` user that has a large `uid` and can be used in low-trust environments where a root user may not be permitted.

+### Default Program Changes
+To enable FIREWHEEL to work properly (without any modifications) the docker based implementation needed to avoid some FIREWHEEL/minimega required packages.
+These include:
+- `sudo` - and specifically `sudo systemctl`
+- `chgrp`
+- `scp`
+- `ssh`

+Therefore, we have created wrappers around these programs to adjust the behavior.
+However, the original programs have been kept/renamed to `<progname>-old` (e.g., `ssh-old`).
+Therefore, if these programs are needed, they are still available, but will not be used by FIREWHEEL.

+### Minimega Differences
+The minimega container provides a [`start-minimega.sh`](https://github.com/sandia-minimega/minimega/blob/master/docker/start-minimega.sh) script which is overwritten by a customized version in the FIREWHEEL container.
+The primary difference between these scripts is the addition of logging various errors and exiting early if minimega is already running.

+Additionally, we include a minimega environment variables configuration file (described above) which can be used/changed as needed.
+Within the container it is located at `/etc/default/minimega`.